-The CphI electrode should have been assigned to AUX socket 1 when it was fitted.
+The CphI electrode should have been assigned to an AUX socket when it was fitted.
+Choose that socket.
 Press the OK or right arrow key to select CphI.
 The screen will change to:

 CALIBRATE Cph1

 The dates shown to the right of each point are the dates of the last successful calibration.